 For our members we provide a wide range of services, including practice support, a quarterly journal, and legal helplines.
 We also work hard to raise public awareness of, and appreciation for homeopathy.

-As well as maintaining our register of homeopaths, we promote high standards of training through a scheme for recognising good quality training courses.
+As well as maintaining our register of homeopaths, we promote high standards of training through a scheme for accrediting good quality training courses.

 Each of our members has a story to tell – a story about illness, and a journey to health – a life-changing inspiration that led them to train as homeopathic practitioners.